 Find out what steps to take if you find kittens!

-Your first instinct might be to scoop up the tiny creatures and bring them indoors or take them to the shelter, but that may not be what’s best for the kittens.
+Your first instinct might be to scoop up the tiny babies and bring them indoors or take them to a shelter, but that may not be what’s best for the kittens.
 It’s important to remember that the best place for kittens is with their mother.
 Don’t try to separate them from their mother unless there is a medical emergency.